dry-rb/dry-rb.org/source/gems/dry-logic/predicates.html.md

   - `predicate`

 With predicates you can build more composable and complex operations:
-For example, let say we want to check that a given input is a hash and has a specify key.
+For example, let's say we want to check that a given input is a hash and has a specify key.

 ``` ruby
 require 'dry/logic'